mikeingold/MeshIntegrals.jl/README.md

 # Plans and Work in Progress

-- Short term:
+- TODO
-    - Implement all methods in the support matrix above
     - Update Example Usage and benchmarks
     - Re-implement all tests for Unitful compatibility

-- Longer term:
-    - Once all methods are implemented, determine which can be consolidated with a more abstract/unioned case
     - Implement Aqua.jl tests
-    - Implement Documenter docs
+    - Improve README documentation in lieu of Documenter
     - Implement Monte Carlo integration methods
+    - Implement BenchmarkTools test suite to quantify performance
+    - Continue working to generalize and consolidate methods

+- Longer term plans
+    - Assess impact of upcoming Meshes.jl CRS refactor
+    - Once functionality is established and stable, evaluate transition to JuliaGeometry organization or direct absorption into Meshes.jl